Can it be?

 I’m a computer science major with a focus in human computer interaction (HCI).
 My interests lie somewhere between engineering and products.
 I love to move fast and so I very much enjoyed the exciting atmosphere and quick pace at SurveyMonkey.
 I was a product management intern and got to work on a wide variety of things like helping make surveys fully accessible and working on the releases for some new features internationally.
 I also helped design a new sign-up workflow.
 Learning how to make awesome products and having a great experience working with other product managers, engineers, and UX designers were the biggest lessons I learned and I’ll miss everyone.

-Thanks from all of us to our amazing troop of interns!
+Thanks from all of us to our amazing interns!
 We wish ’em the very best and we’ll definitely miss having their energy around the office (not to mention the extra fun treats and pizza days).